brianglass/anastasis/files/4_january.md

 I am enthroned with the Father and the Spirit, I am escorted by the angelic hosts; but through compassion I was exiled, being brought to birth in a little cave in Bethlehem; and so now lend me your right hand, that I my wash away in my own person the faults of the world.

-Once in the days of NoÃ« you abolished sins when you opened with a word the cataracts of heaven; how then will Jordan when it sees you hold its place?
+Once in the days of Noë you abolished sins when you opened with a word the cataracts of heaven; how then will Jordan when it sees you hold its place?
 For already its stream is turning back; all creation has recognised you; and I cry to you: Blessed are you, our God, who have appeared, glory to you.

 Glory.